-The Snow Scuplting Competition in Jackson takes place on Jan.
-24.
+The Snow Scuplting Competition in Jackson takes place from Jan.
+23-25.

 It can be tempting to just wait out the winter months by the fire or under your cozy blankets, but then you'd be missing out on tons of fun that happens when the weather turns cold and the snow begins to fly!
 From ice sculpting and sled dog races to carnivals and ice fishing derbies, there's something to do that celebrates the winter season from now until spring thaw.

 This is just a sample of great events pulled from our calendar.
 Click here for more fun things happening this winter throughout the state.